 To join Amazon Relay freight network, you must meet the following minimum requirement:

-- Have an active DOT number with interstate authority and a valid MC number
+- Have an active DOT number for at least 180 days (6 months) with interstate authority and a valid MC number

 - Have a “Carrier” entity type that is Authorized for Property and For-Hire